-Understanding the cost of living in Porto is likely going to be an important consideration for you if you are thinking about moving to the Northern Portuguese city, whether permanently or temporarily.
+Understanding the cost of living in Porto is likely going to be an important consideration for you if you are thinking about moving to the Northern Portuguese city.
+You should gain an understanding of what your monthly expenditure here is likely to be, whether you considering moving to Porto permanently or temporarily.

 - 1 Cost of Living in Porto: An Overview